MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Configure-Authentication-of-Microsoft-Dynamics-NAV-Web-Client-Users.md

      Replace `subjectName` with the subject name or common name \(CN\) of the certificate that is used on the computer that is running [!INCLUDE[nav_server](includes/nav_server_md.md)].

     > [!NOTE]
-    >  You can find the subject name by opening the certificate in the Certificates snap\-in for Microsoft Management Console \(MMC\) on the computer that is running [!INCLUDE[nav_web](includes/nav_web_md.md)] and [!INCLUDE[nav_server](includes/nav_server_md.md)].
+    >  You can find the subject name by opening the certificate in the Certificates snap-in for Microsoft Management Console \(MMC\) on the computer that is running [!INCLUDE[nav_web](includes/nav_web_md.md)] and [!INCLUDE[nav_server](includes/nav_server_md.md)].
 For more information, see [Walkthrough: Implementing Security Certificates in a Test Environment](Walkthrough:%20Implementing%20Security%20Certificates%20in%20a%20Test%20Environment.md) or [How to: Implement Security Certificates in a Production Environment](How%20to:%20Implement%20Security%20Certificates%20in%20a%20Production%20Environment.md).

 6. If you are configuring AccessControlService authentication, then find the `<add key="ACSUri" value=""/>` element, and set the `value` to the URI of the ACS or AAD authentication page.